November 7th - Pomona, California -

 If you look close at the pictures you can see the X's on the road, and you can also see all the boxes of books stacked around the window where they found

-assassination the events that followed are laid out on an enormous time line with almost minute by minute details.
+day of the assassination the events that followed are laid out on an enormous time line with almost minute by minute details.
 We sure did learn a lot.

-After our tour of the Museum and Plaza we went to lunch at a great restaurant called Anteras.
+After our tour of the Museum and Plaza, we went to lunch at a great restaurant called Anteras.
 It is in the middle of the city, at the top of a 55 story building and

 it revolves a complete 360 degrees while you are enjoying your meal, so you can see the entire city in 55 minutes.
 It was a perfect day for it.
 It had rained a bit